pythonindia/inpycon2024/src/diversity-inclusion.md

 Let's make PyCon India 2024 a memorable and inspiring experience for all.
 Join us in building a community that truly reflects the diverse world we live in.

-For more details about our diversity and inclusion initiatives or to apply for scholarships, visit [PyCon India 2024](https://in.pycon.org/2024/).
-Let's create a space where every Pythonista can thrive!
+For more details about our diversity and inclusion initiatives, visit PyCon India 2024.
+We are proud to have provided scholarships to many individuals this year, supporting a community where every Pythonista can grow, connect, and inspire others!